 The Department of Communication Disorders and Sciences provides high-quality academic and clinical instruction in an undergraduate program integrated with an accredited graduate program in speech-language pathology.

 The department operates a speech-language-hearing clinic for the diagnosis and treatment of communication disorders.
 These services are offered to both EIU students and members of the community.

-The CDS department faculty offers a dynamic and interactive teaching style with a small student-teacher ratio.
-We also offer an open-door policy and students are encouraged to stop by and interact on a regular basis.
-Individual attention and close student/instructor interaction is a key factor in success.
-When walking the halls, you can be sure to see an “open door” and probably a student sitting with a faculty member discussing class, clinic, or a research project.
+Faculty in CDS are in their offices with the doors open throughout the week so that students are welcome to stop by and interact on a regular basis.
+Individual attention and close student/instructor interaction is a key factor to success in the department.
+When walking the halls, you can be sure to see many “open doors” with students sitting with faculty discussing class, clinic, study abroad opportunities, or a research project.

 The Autism Center at Eastern Illinois University is housed within the Department of Communication Disorders & Sciences as an extension of the Speech-Language-Hearing Clinic.
 Its mission is to provide support services to individuals and their families who are dealing with the challenges of an autism spectrum disorder.
 Click here for more information on this service.